Teenage Mutant Ninja Turtles (1987 TV series): VHS

 The series has seen numerous releases on VHS in Region 1 by Family Home Entertainment, beginning in 1988 and continuing through 1996.
 Several tapes were released as part of marketing promotions with corporations such as Burger King and TV Teddy.

-UK videotapes were initially released using the censored Teenage Mutant Hero Turtles title.
+UK VHS tapes were initially released using the censored Teenage Mutant Hero Turtles title.
+They were all released by Abbey Home Media's Tempo Video label in the early-mid 90's.

+Feature films

+There were two feature films released only on VHS.
+The first was, The Epic Begins, which was built with the first four episodes which were: "Turtle Tracks", "Enter the Shredder", "Hot Rodding Teenagers from Dimension X", and "Shredder & Splintered".
+The second was, The Incredible Shrinking Turtles, which was built using four episodes: The Incredible Shrinking Turtles, It Came from Beneath the Sewers, The Mean Machines, and Curse of the Evil Eye.

 LaserDisc

 Six LaserDisc collections of selected episodes were released in North America in 1989.
-Releases continued through at least 1996.
+Releases continued through at least until 1996.

 DVD

-Starting in April 2004, DVD releases began in region 1.
+Starting in April 2004, DVD releases began in Region 1.
 The series has since seen numerous releases as part of DVD compilations.

 Region 1

 Lionsgate Home Entertainment (through FHE Kids Entertainment and Family Home Entertainment) has released the entire series to DVD in Region 1.
 Initially it was released in volumes, with each volume containing 9–13 episodes in its original production order, with the exception of the first volume, which included bonus episodes from the last season.
-After six volumes, it was announced that the series would now be released in season sets, starting with season 4.
-However, the episodes "Once Upon a Time Machine" and the 1991 prime-time special "Planet of the Turtleoids" were omitted from the Season 5 set, but are included in the Season 10 set as bonus episodes.
+After six volumes, it was announced that the series would now be released in season sets, starting with Season 4.
+However, the episodes "Once Upon a Time Machine" was omitted in the Season 4 set and the 1991 prime-time special "Planet of the Turtleoids" was omitted from the Season 5 set, but are included in the Season 10 set as bonus episodes.
 The DVDs do not include the Turtle Tips PSAs.

-On November 13, 2012, Lionsgate Family Entertainment released Teenage Mutant Ninja Turtles - The Complete Classic Series on DVD in Region 1.
+On November 13, 2012, Lionsgate Family Entertainment released Teenage Mutant Ninja Turtles – The Complete Classic Series Collection on DVD in Region 1.
 The 23-disc set features all 193 episodes of the series as well as bonus features.
-It also contains special collectors edition packaging.
+It also contains special collector's edition packaging.

-On July 23, 2013, Lionsgate re-released all 47 episodes of season 3 together in a 4 disc box set.
+On July 23, 2013, Lionsgate re-released all 47 episodes of Season 3 together in a 4-disc box set.

 A compilation of selected episodes, Cowabunga Classics, was released on July 29, 2014.

+On October 15, 2024, Nickelodeon and Paramount Home Entertainment released the new version of the Teenage Mutant Ninja Turtles – The Complete Classic Series Collection on DVD.